JonJagger/cyber-dojo/readme.txt

   This is the maximum number of seconds the dojo-server allows an increment to run in (the time starts after all the increments files have been copied to the sandbox folder).

+6:font_size
+  This can be set to values not listed in the editArea font-size drop-down list.
+  Optional.
+The default is 14.

+7:tab_size
+  Optional.
+The default is 4.

 Some Notes